 Note: This recipe will work with any medium-dry cheese such as Gruyère, Comté, Swiss, or Jack.
 Do not use pre-grated cheese as it is coated in starch that will affect its smoothness when melting.

-- 12 ounces sharp cheddar cheese, fresh grated (see note)
+12 ounces sharp cheddar cheese, freshly grated (see note)

 Line two flat rimmed baking sheets or large square or rectangular platters with a layer of plastic cling wrap and set aside.
 In a small bowl or cup, sprinkle the gelatin over the water and allow it to hydrate, about 1 minute.
 Meanwhile, heat the evaporated milk in a small saucepan over medium high heat, stirring constantly with a rubber spatula to prevent burning on the bottom of the pan.
 When milk comes to a simmer, add hydrated gelatin and stir until melted.
 Remove pan from heat.